 While they may turn the heat or air conditioning down when they leave home, they still use natural gas or electricity keeping it moderately warm or cool.

-In effect, this means that every employee that works in an office is consuming twice the energy that they would if they were working from home.
+In effect, this means that every employee who works in an office is consuming twice the energy that they would if they were working from home.

 More telecommuting opportunities also mean individual businesses need less office space.
 Buildings can be shared by more companies, which in turn cuts down on energy consumption for each individual business.